 - 1) Suitability Any investment eligible in the Investment Policy is suitable for General Fund Balance Reserves. - 2) Safety of Principal Generally, the investment quality of all securities allowed as investments in the Operating Funds will be allowable in the General Fund Balance Reserve.
 All investments shall be in high quality securities with no perceived default risk.
-The maximum allowable investment in commercial paper shall be limited to 10% of total General Fund Balance Reserve investments.
 Market price fluctuations will occur.
 Under no circumstance shall any investment from this portfolio cause the combined portfolio's weighted average maturity to exceed the three year maximum allowed by the Investment Policy.
 The maximum allowable individual maturity is restricted to five years. - Marketability Securities with active and efficient secondary markets are necessary in the event of an unanticipated cash requirement.
 Active electronically traded markets will define an efficient secondary market. - 4) Liquidity The Fund Balance Reserve requires the liquidity necessary to cover the City's expenditures in the event of a cash shortfall.
 Short-term investment pools and government money market mutual funds shall provide liquidity and may be utilized as a competitive yield alternative to time deposits and fixed maturity investments. - 5) Diversification Maturing investments shall be reinvested within the desired maturity to provide cash flow in the event that cash is needed for the operating needs of the City.
 Market cycle risk will be reduced by diversifying the appropriate maturity structure throughout three years and through diversification by market sector. - 6) Yield Attaining a competitive market yield for comparable securities and portfolio restrictions is the desired objective.
 The City's portfolio shall be designed with the purpose of obtaining an optimized rate of return, through budgetary and economic cycles, commensurate with the investment risk, policy constraints and cash flow requirements.